-The service parameters of the ATEX Zone 1 explosionproof plant are very demanding, involving flow rates up to 30,000m3/hr in pipe sizes up to 30inches at pressures up to 60bar.
-Safety is therefore of primary importance and for this reason virtually all the ball valve installations are of double block and bleed design, the largest weighing in at eight tonnes.
+Safety is of primary importance and for this reason virtually all the ball valve installations are of double block and bleed design, the largest weighing in at eight tonnes.
 Security against leakage is vital for the accuracy of the metrology as well as safety.

 The other plant at EuroLoop, for liquid meter calibration, consists of three circulation systems, each comprising large and small circuits and each equipped with master meters of various sizes, together with pumps and coolers.
 The circuits can be connected to one of two piston provers, either for master meter calibration or for testing directly against the provers.
-Service parameters involve flow rates up to 5000m3/hr at pressures up to 10bar.
-Virtually all the valves on the circuits are butterfly valves, operated by Rotork RC200 range pneumatic actuators, equipped with Series 1990 switchboxes and PMV positioners, supplied by Rotork's agent in Belgium, Prodim SA.
+Service parametres involve flow rates up to 5000 m3/hr at pressures up to 10 bar.
+Virtually all the valves on the circuits are butterfly valves, operated by Rotork RC200 range pneumatic actuators, equipped with Series 1990 switch boxes and PMV positioners, supplied by Rotork's agent in Belgium, Prodim SA.

 On the control side, each calibration circuit has adopted different architectures although the two systems are linked together for safety reasons.

-Whilst the forty-three pneumatic actuators on the liquid circuit are conventionally hard wired, the greater number of electric actuators on the gas circuit can take advantage of the economies of scale provided by a single Pakscan two-wire bus highway, connected to the latest Rotork Pakscan P3 master station.
-The master station links to the next level of control, the safety PLC controlling the pressure and temperature parameters of the plant's operation.
+Whilst the 43 pneumatic actuators on the liquid circuit are conventionally hard wired, the greater number of electric actuators on the gas circuit can take advantage of the economies of scale provided by a single Pakscan two-wire bus highway, connected to the latest Rotork Pakscan P3 Master Station.
+The master station links to the next level of control, the safety PLC controlling the pressure and temperature parametres of the plant's operation.
 This encompasses a complex package of tasks involving approximately 800 input/outputs, which, besides preventing over pressure and other safety-related duties, also carries out the measuring operations required for calibration.